 Thank you for visiting!

 This site is intended to help explain who I am and who I want to be.

 A little bit about me

 My name is David(Dave) P. Van Anda.
-I’m currently based in New Jersey and am a graduate student at Indiana University Bloomington studying Data Science with a particular interest in Machine Learning and Complex Systems.
+I’m currently based in New Jersey and am a graduate student at Indiana University Bloomington studying Data Science with a particular interest in Machine Learning, Network Science, and Complex Systems.

 Applied Machine Learning I526 with Dr. James Shanahan – Logistic Regression and regularization.
 Decision trees and pruning, implementation of decision trees.
 Support vector machines and making them work in practice.
 Boosting – implementing different boosting methods with decision trees.
 Using the algorithms for several tasks – how to set up the problem, debug, select features and develop the learning algorithm.
 Unsupervised learning – k-means, PCA, hierarchical clustering.
 Implementing the clustering algorithms.
 Parallelizing the learning algorithms.

 Network Science I606 with Dr. Santo Fortunato – Models and algorithms used in network science.
 Programming for the analysis of networks of various types and for simulating the dynamics of processes running on them, like epidemic spreading and opinion dynamic